CodingLawyersClub/todo-instructions/README.md

 Wow, you're now saving ToDo's to our database!
 Now, I don't want to return all of the data of our `ToDo`, just what the frontend actually needs.
 Lets go back to our model at `ToDo.js` and define a method to structure our `ToDo` to return.

-In `ToDo.js` write the following method:
+In `ToDo.js` write the following method, below the `let ToDoSchema...` and above the `mongoose.model...`:

 ```
 ToDoSchema.methods.toJSON = function(){